Qualified Immunity: How Does It Work?

 For instance, when a police officer shot a 10-year-old child while trying to shoot a nonthreatening family dog, the Eleventh Circuit U.S. Court of Appeals held that the officer was entitled to qualified immunity because no earlier case held it was unconstitutional for a police officer to recklessly fire his gun into a group of children without justification.
 The Court also declined to establish that rule.
-Not only was the officer let off the hook in that case, but the very same officer could act the same way again, and would still be entitled to qualified immunity.
+Not only was the officer let off the hook in that case, but the very same officer could act the same way again and would still be entitled to qualified immunity.

 Does qualified immunity apply in criminal cases?

 Yes.
-Qualified immunity applies even when officials intentionally violate the law.
+Qualified immunity applies even when officials intentionally or recklessly violate the law.
 The primary consideration in a qualified immunity analysis is whether there is an earlier court case specifically stating that the particular actions of an official are unconstitutional.
-So, for example, the Ninth Circuit U.S Court of Appeals recently held that police accused of stealing $225,000 while executing a search warrant were entitled to qualified immunity because that court had “never addressed whether the theft of property covered by the terms of a search warrant…violates the Fourth Amendment.”
+So, for example, the Ninth Circuit U.S Court of Appeals held that police accused of stealing $225,000 while executing a search warrant were entitled to qualified immunity because that court had “never addressed whether the theft of property covered by the terms of a search warrant…violates the Fourth Amendment.”
 It did not matter “that virtually every human society teaches that theft generally is morally wrong.”

 Yes.
 Incompetence is not an exception to qualified immunity.
-The Fifth Circuit U.S Court of Appeals recently granted an officer qualified immunity after he picked up a “mentally infirmed” man and, per an unwritten custom of dropping vagrants into other jurisdictions, drove the man to the county line and dropped him off along the highway at dusk, where he was later struck and killed by a motorist.
+The Fifth Circuit U.S Court of Appeals granted an officer qualified immunity after he picked up a “mentally infirmed” man and, per an unwritten custom of dropping vagrants into other jurisdictions, drove the man to the county line and dropped him off along the highway at dusk, where he was later struck and killed by a motorist.

 Who has the burden to establish qualified immunity?

-Unlike most typical defenses, a victim or the victim’s family has to convince a court that qualified immunity doesn’t apply.
+Unlike most legal defenses, a victim or the victim’s family has to convince a court that qualified immunity doesn’t apply.
 All a government officer has to do is invoke the doctrine.
 If the victim can’t persuade a court qualified immunity shouldn’t apply—by pointing to a specific earlier case—the victim’s case is thrown out.
-And if the case is not thrown out the first time around, the government official has several more opportunities to invoke the doctrine.
+And if the case is not thrown out the first time around, the government worker has several more opportunities to invoke the doctrine.